 These versatile team members do whatever is necessary to promote a positive customer experience, from maintaining an attractive environment to helping customers find particular items.

 Retail associates may work either full- or part-time.

 The variety of hours available to work often attracts college students, parents, and others looking to balance a job with other responsibilities.

 Many retail associates are hired temporarily during the busy holiday season, and some use it as a path to regular employment.

-Based on our analysis, people hired as retail or sales associates usually perform the following responsibilities:
+Based on our research, people hired as retail or sales associates usually perform the following responsibilities: